-Students pursuing an undergraduate degree in dance gain in-depth knowledge of dance as an art form and an area of scholarly inquiry.
-The degree provides a foundation for eventual careers in professional dance, dance teaching in K-12 and higher education, dance entrepreneurship, dance/movement therapy, Pilates, the health and fitness industry, arts administration, as well as many other fields.
+Students pursuing a BFA in dance gain in-depth knowledge of dance as an art form and an area of scholarly inquiry.
+The degree prepares students for careers in professional dance, provides a foundation for teaching in K-12 and higher education, dance entrepreneurship, dance/movement therapy, Pilates, the health and fitness industry, arts administration, as well as many other fields.

 A dance degree at UW–Madison offers opportunities to: